cosimomeli/laravel-elixir-svg2png/README.md

 # Laravel-Elixir-Svg2png
->This is a simple wrapper around Laravel Elixir for [gulp-svg2png](https://github.com/akoenig/gulp-svg2png).
+>Converts SVG images to PNG using [Sharp](https://github.com/lovell/sharp)

 ## Why?

 As PHP GD library doesn't support SVG files, I had the need to convert all SVG files to PNG to use them.
-With gulp-svg2png you can add the conversion to your build and deploy pipeline, so this is just its plugin for Laravel Elixir
+With this plugin you can add the conversion to your build and deploy pipeline.

 ## Getting Started
 Install the module with [npm](https://npmjs.org):